Nai Laila Naya Majnu

 Nai Laila Naya Majnu is a 1969 Pakistani Urdu romantic comedy film directed by Munawar Rasheed.

 The lead cast included Naseema Khan, Kemal, Aliya, Lehri, and Asad Bukhari.

+Awards

-The film won 2 Nigar Awards in different categories.
+This film won 2 Nigar Awards in different categories.

 Plot

 The film tells humorous love stories of two boys Jamal and Shahid with two modern girls Salma and Shamim.
 Jamal wants to fool Salma and Salma was thinking that she had fooled Jamal.
 On the other hand, Shamim and Shahid are also having fun with each other, even Shahid is beaten up by Shamim's friends in this fun.
 Jamal's mother is a conservative woman who wants to marry her son among her relatives.
 Jamal was crazy about Salma.
 Nai Laila Nai Majnu, as the meetings continued, the talk became interesting and beyond mischief, the story began to turn into love.
 Salma's father Seth Masood has also arranged his daughter's marriage with one of his loved ones.

 Salma and Jamal perform a dramatic prank against their parents' relationship, Jamal acts blind and Salma stops her wedding by becoming lame.
 In this way, the relationship established by their parents ends.
 Jamal's mother and Salma's father together arrange the marriage of both.
 On the day of the wedding, both of them lie to their parents that they staged this drama to stop their arranged marriages, with the support of Shamim and Shahid, both of Seth Masood and Jamal's mother.
 After this fact, Jamal and Salma's marriage is stopped, but the doctor gets both parents to agree.
 The marriage of Seth Masood, Shahid and Shami is also fixed on the same day and arranged for marriage.
 Jamal and Salma, Shamim and Shahid get married.